BioinfoHubCMM/PolygenicRiskScores/README.md

 [bigsnpr](https://privefl.github.io/bigsnpr/): A useful R package to handle large genotype matrixes and use several statistical genetics methods.

 [Genetics and Genomics Winter School - University of Queensland](https://cnsgenomics.com/data/teaching/GNGWS24/module5/): Materials from PGS part of winter school by Jian Zheng.

+## Contact
+The materials in this repository have been prepared and presented by Clara Albiñana (clara.albinana@psych.ox.ac.u).